|

 VIGILANTE (Irem, 1989)

-of the original Kung Fu from the early eighties.
 In this 2D action game you

 get to help a man take the law into his own hands has he goes through 5 extremely